Belarusian nationalism: Post-war

+Postcard ‘Great Figures of the Belarusian Renaissance’ of the Belarusian post-war emigration (1948) with drawn portraits of Kastus Kalinouski, Ignacy Hryniewiecki, Francišak Bahuševič, Pyotra Krecheuski and Vasil Zacharka (from bottom to top).
+Author: Mikola Silvanovich.

 Following the war, the pro-western sect of Belarusian nationalism again faded from public discussion.
 At this time, however, the opposing pro-Russian sect of Belarusian nationalists saw the groundwork being laid for its modern existence.
 The flag of Belarus was adopted in 1951, and memorialisation of Soviet partisans became an extensive part of the Belarusian government, which was led almost entirely by former partisans until the late 1970s.
 Pyotr Masherov, First Secretary of the Communist Party of Byelorussia from 1964 to 1980, placed significant focus on recognition of the partisan movement, including construction of monuments to the Khatyn massacre and the partisan movement.
 In a 2002 survey by Grigory Ioffe, 23% of Belarusians named Masherov as a prominent Belarusian.
 By comparison, 20% of Belarusians named Kalinowski as a prominent Belarusian.
 Most symbols of the pro-Russian Belarusian nationalists (also including the band Pesniary) began in this time period.